How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Also, check how your emails look in light and dark modes and if necessary, change your design elements to improve accessibility.
 The dark mode setting in email clients shows the text, icons, and other user-interface elements in light colors against a dark background.

-The design elements can also include providing enough space around your text and not using colors that are too similar.
-People with vision problems may find italics hard to read.
 Links, ideally, include three or more words.
 Linking to an entire sentence (if it’s short) can be easier to read.
 Campaign Monitor recommends avoiding “click here” and “read more,” in favor of the more precise, like “Read our recommendations for better links.”

-Many of these guidelines are for the visually impaired, so the content should make sense and work well with other devices, such as screen readers.
+The content should make sense and work well with other devices, such as screen readers.

 A descriptive subject line should refer clearly to the newsletter content.